Contrast sensitivity in MS: what the research says

 The MS-vision literature is large and growing; what follows is a careful tour of four anchors that are worth knowing about specifically, with one paragraph each.

 Low-contrast letter acuity as a visual outcome measure.
 Balcer and colleagues, in a 2003 paper in Neurology, made the case for adding low-contrast letter acuity (LCLA) — Sloan charts read at 2.5% and 1.25% contrast — to the Multiple Sclerosis Functional Composite (MSFC), the standard quantitative endpoint used in MS clinical trials at the time.
 The MSFC had walking, hand function, and cognition components but no measure of vision.
-The proposal was that LCLA captured visual function that acuity alone did not, and discriminated MS patients from controls better than acuity, contrast sensitivity by Pelli-Robson, or colour vision (Balcer, Baier, Cohen et al., 2003).
-Low-contrast letter acuity and contrast sensitivity overlap conceptually — both ask how visible a low-contrast target is — and the MS literature uses both terms, sometimes interchangeably and sometimes for slightly different measurement procedures.
+The proposal was that LCLA captured visual function that acuity alone did not: in that study, low-contrast Sloan letters and Pelli-Robson contrast sensitivity were the two measures that best separated MS patients from disease-free controls, ahead of high-contrast acuity and colour vision.3 Low-contrast letter acuity and contrast sensitivity overlap conceptually — both ask how visible a low-contrast target is — and the MS literature uses both terms, sometimes interchangeably and sometimes for slightly different measurement procedures.

 Longitudinal predictive value.
 A follow-up in 2005, also in Neurology, looked at whether LCLA scores measured at one time point predicted what happened later.
-The answer was yes: low-contrast letter acuity correlated with brain-atrophy measurements and disability scales, and a change in LCLA score predicted subsequent disability progression in ways that high-contrast acuity did not (Baier, Cutter, Rudick, Miller, Cohen, Weinstock-Guttman, Mass & Balcer, 2005).
-The clinically interesting implication is that the visual system is acting as a window onto disease activity that is going on elsewhere — not just measuring vision for its own sake, but registering a system-wide signal in a particularly accessible place.
+The answer was yes: low-contrast letter acuity correlated with a brain-atrophy measure (brain parenchymal fraction on MRI) and with disability scales, and a change in low-contrast letter acuity over a year predicted subsequent disability progression even after accounting for change in the standard MS composite score.4 The clinically interesting implication is that the visual system is acting as a window onto disease activity that is going on elsewhere — not just measuring vision for its own sake, but registering a system-wide signal in a particularly accessible place.

 Persistent contrast loss after recovered acuity.
-Returning to the ONTT thread: the headline finding worth holding onto from Trobe's 1996 paper is that, even when acuity has recovered to 20/20, contrast sensitivity remains abnormal in more than half of eyes one year out from an acute optic-neuritis episode.
-The recovery curves for acuity and for contrast sensitivity are not the same curve; the visual system surfaces back toward acuity-normal faster and more completely than it surfaces back toward contrast-normal.
-If you have had optic neuritis and have been told your acuity has recovered, the literature predicts that your contrast sensitivity in that eye is more likely than not to be measurably reduced compared to your fellow eye or to age-matched controls, even if you don't notice it from one day to the next.
+Returning to the ONTT thread: the finding worth holding onto from Trobe's 1996 paper is that, even after acuity has recovered, contrast sensitivity is the vision test most likely to stay abnormal — at six months, roughly twice as often as acuity.2 The recovery curves for acuity and for contrast sensitivity are not the same curve; the visual system surfaces back toward acuity-normal faster and more completely than it surfaces back toward contrast-normal.
+If you have had optic neuritis and have been told your acuity has recovered, the literature suggests your contrast sensitivity in that eye may still be measurably reduced compared to your fellow eye or to age-matched controls, even if you don't notice it from one day to the next.

 A few other patterns are worth knowing about because they shape what to expect from your own measurements.
 Asymmetry between eyes is common — optic neuritis is most often unilateral, so an MS eye with a history of named attack and a fellow eye without one can show measurably different contrast sensitivity, and that difference can persist for years.
 The pattern across spatial frequencies is often broad rather than narrow, with reductions across the mid range of the contrast sensitivity function rather than a single-frequency notch.
 And the change over time — the slope of contrast sensitivity from one measurement to the next — is often the most useful clinical question, more so than any single absolute number.